 Radiographs help to identify the severity of bony synostosis and any other bony abnormalities.

-A minor incomplete syndactyly is not an indication for surgery but a syndactyly that prevents full range of motion would require surgical release.
+A minor incomplete syndactyly is not an indication for surgery but a syndactyly that prevents full range of motion would require a surgical release.

 The surgery is not indicated in patients with complex syndactyly where if individual fingers separated would become hypoplastic.